Washington Wine Country page with links

 Wine Country

 In recent years, Washington's wine industry has become the fastest-growing agricultural sector in the state.
-The number of Washington wineries has increased 400% in the last decade, attracting two million annual visitors to Washington wine country and creating a two million dollar wine-tourism industry.
+The number of Washington wineries has increased 400% in the last decade, attracting millions of visitors to Washington wine country every year and creating a multi-million dollar wine-tourism industry.

-Located approximately on the same latitude (46ºN) as some of the great French wine regions of Bordeaux and Burgundy, Washington State wine country includes nine federally recognized American Viticultural Areas (AVAs), commonly known as appellations; three of them share territory with Oregon State.
+Located on approximately the same latitude (46ºN) as some of the great French wine regions of Bordeaux and Burgundy, Washington State wine country now includes 14 federally recognized American Viticultural Areas (AVAs), commonly known as appellations.
+Three of them share territory with Oregon State; one is shared with Idaho.

 Climates of individual Washington wine regions differ dramatically.
 Cross cut north to south by the Cascade Mountains, Washington State is more mild and lush to the west of this volcanically formed barrier than the lands to its east.
 In fact, the Puget Sound AVA/appellation is the only officially recognized wine region on the west side of the Cascades.
-Currently, only about 1% of the state's wine grapes are grown here, and just a hand full of Washington wineries produce wines from those grape.
-In this cool-climate viticultural area, eastbound marine air masses drift over the ridges of the Coast Range and flow toward the Cascade range.
-Clouds must rise to continue their eastward heading, and as they do, cooler air releases most moisture onboard; temperatures fall as elevation increases causing moisture to fall as rain or snow before the north-south barrier of the Cascade ridges is breached.
-Very little moisture reaches the east side of these towering mountains, which create what is known as a "rain shadow" effect to more than half of of Washington State.
+Currently, only about 1% of the state's wine grapes are grown here, and a correspondingly small number of Washington wineries produce wines from those locally grown grapes.
+In the cool-climate viticultural areas of the Puget Sound, eastbound marine air masses drift over the ridges of the Coast Range and flow toward the Cascade range.
+Clouds must rise to continue their eastward heading, and temperatures decrease as elevation increases causing moisture to fall as rain or snow before the north-south barrier of the Cascade ridges is breached.
+Very little moisture reaches the east side of these towering mountains, and a "rain shadow" effect keeps more than half of Washington State's territory arid to semi-arid.

-The resulting arid climate, combined with the long daylight hours of the growing season, make the lands of eastern Washington prime for wine grapes.
-Canopies can be controlled by irrigation management, and grapes can fully ripen, developing complex fruit flavors, good acid levels and pleasing aromatics.
+The resulting dry climate combines with long daylight hours at this northern latitude to create prime wine-growing conditions in the lands of eastern Washington.
+Vineyard canopies can be controlled by irrigation management and grapes can fully ripen here, bringing complex fruit flavors, good acid levels and pleasing aromatics to Washington wines.

-Vineyards on the east side of the Cascades grow 99% of Washington's wine grapes.
-Seven of the state's eight official AVA/appellations are located here -- the macro appellation of the Columbia Valley encompasses the smaller Yakima Valley AVA, Red Mountain AVA, Walla Walla Valley AVA, Horse Heaven Hills, Wahluke Slope and Rattlesnake Hills (Washington State's newest appellation).
+Vineyards on the east side of the Cascades grow about 99% of Washington's wine grapes, and 13 of the state's 14 official AVAs/appellations are located here.
+The macro appellation of the Columbia Valley encompasses the smaller AVAs of Yakima Valley, Rattlesnake Hills, Red Mountain, Walla Walla Valley, The Rocks District of Milton-Freewater (sub appellation of the Walla Walla Valley, but entirely within Oregon State), Horse Heaven Hills, Wahluke Slope, Snipes Mountain and Naches Heights.
 The Columbia Gorge AVA begins at the western edge of the Columbia Valley AVA and continues west and south to areas along the Columbia River in both Oregon and Washington

-All totaled, Washington wine regions produce more wine grapes than any other state in the U.S., except California.
-Wine grapes are now the fourth most important fruit crop in Washington State behind apples, cherries and pears.
+All totaled, Washington wine regions produce more wine grapes than any other state in the U.S. except California.

 Washington's Winemaking History

 Washington’s first wine grapes were planted in 1825.
 By 1910, wine grapes were growing in most areas of the state, following the path of early settlers.
-Initially, it was French, German and Italian immigrants who pioneered the earliest plantings.
+It was French, German and Italian immigrants who pioneered the earliest plantings.

 The first commercial-scale plantings began in the 1960’s.
 Early commercial producers mentored modern winemaking in the state.
 The resulting rapid expansion of the industry in the mid-70’s is now rivaled by today’s breakneck pace, where a new winery opens every couple of weeks.
 The trend started by a few home winemakers and visionary farmers has become a respected and influential industry.